 9 Steps to Improve Employee Performance

 The greatest opportunities for improving performance often come from daily management practices.
-People generally want to improve, but they need managers to be present in the moment with the support and resources they need to get there.
+People generally want to improve, but they need managers to be present in the moment with the support and resources they need to do so.

 Here are nine best practices for improving performance.